Cuban airliner crashes after takeoff from Havana airport

 A commercial airliner carrying more than 100 people crashed Friday afternoon shortly after takeoff from Cuba's main airport, Cuban state-run media reported.

-While details about the Cubana de Aviacion flight or potential fatalities were not immediately known, an eyewitness told NBC News that three people were pulled alive from the wreckage and transported out.
+While details about the Cubana de Aviacion flight or potential fatalities were not immediately known, a witness told NBC News that three people were pulled alive from the wreckage and transported out.
 State media reported three survivors were in critical condition.

 The accident occurred at 12:08 p.m.
 ET, Cuba's ambassador to the U.S., José Ramón Cabañas, said on Twitter.
 After takeoff, the aircraft "rushed ashore" in an unpopulated area between the Boyeros and San Antonio de las Vegas areas of Havana, he tweeted.